ARFID-Encyclopedia/backend/README.md

 The database will use scribble mainly as it is very light

+If the database is unable to write the new user, the client will be returned a http 500 error code.

 There will be 2 collections:
 * Users
 * Foods